SADSLAVKA/ica0002/backup_sla.md

 Backup should contain all the database tables and records along with configured users and their priveleges.

 ### 1.2 Backup RPO
 This service contains and stores user data.
-Backup that is being restored should not be older than 4 days.
+Backup that is being restored should not be older than 2 days.

 ### 1.3 Backup RTO
 This service is a crucial component of main business process.
 It should be restored within 3 hours.

 ### 1.4 Backup frequency
-Backup of this service has to be made every 2 days.
+Backup of this service has to be made every day.
+Every 7th backup is a full one, others are incremental.

 ### 1.5 Versioning and retention
 2 versions of backup shoud be kept so that if newly introduced change to schema proves inefficient previous working state could be restored.
 Backup retention period is 4 days.